 /home/user/.aws/credentials

-On Windows, the default shared credentials path is %USERPROFILE%\.aws\credentials when AWS_SHARED_CREDENTIALS_FILE is not set.
+On Windows, the default path is %USERPROFILE%\.aws\credentials when AWS_SHARED_CREDENTIALS_FILE is not set.

 $ printenv AWS_SHARED_CREDENTIALS_FILE

-No output usually means the default path from the previous step is in effect.
+No output means the CLI is still using the default home-directory path from the previous step.

 $ ls -l "${AWS_SHARED_CREDENTIALS_FILE:-$HOME/.aws/credentials}"

-A No such file or directory result means the shared credentials file has not been created at that path, or the current session is using another credential source instead.
+If ls returns No such file or directory, the file has not been created at that path yet or the current shell is getting credentials from somewhere else.

 $ aws configure list